 Before you click “LCA in Cloud” you also have the option to include any User Defined Attributes (UDAs) in your data import.
 The available UDAs will be listed in the table on the left.
 You can choose the ones you need to import one by one or altogether and click on the right arrow in the middle of the window.

-The relevant data will be exported together with the material information and will be available by clicking at the page icon in the cloud application similarly with all other integrations.
+The relevant data will be exported together with the material information and will be available by clicking at the page icon in the cloud application similarly to all other integrations.